 The attic was home to thousands of cute silkworms a few hundred of years ago.
 The thatched roof is the perfect insulation for keeping the white worms warm and comfortable from the extreme cold in winter (=ﾟωﾟ)ﾉ.

 Wada House’s Opening Hours, Admission Fees, and Access Information

 - Wada House is open from 9 am to 5 pm.

 Tenshukaku Observatory (天守閣展望台)

-Coming out from the Wada House, with your back facing the entrance, there is a road on your right-hand side that will lead you to the Tenshukaku Observatory.
+Coming out from the Wada House, with your back facing the entrance, a road on your right-hand side will lead you to the Tenshukaku Observatory.

 This is a great photo spot with this World Heritage Village.
 It even has a gassho-zukuri board with the date on it for you to pose around (≧▽≦).

 Important: Apparently, this observatory is not considered a public facility.
-Whilst accessing it is free, the Shirakawa-gō Village Office kindly asks all visitors to show some consideration towards the owners of the property during the visit.
+Whilst accessing it is free, the Shirakawa-gō Village Office kindly asks all visitors to show some consideration towards the property owners during the visit.

 The observatory is located in the middle of a hill.
-The slope is quite small and is only a 10-minute walk from the Wada House.
+The slope is small and only a 10-minute walk from the Wada House.

 Ogimachi Castle Observation Deck (荻町城跡 展望台)